-- Choose organic – celery is on the “Dirty Dozen” list which means that conventional celery is likely to be contaminated with pesticide residues.
+Choose organic – celery is on the “Dirty Dozen” produce list [source], which means that conventional celery is among those most likely to be contaminated with pesticide residues.

-- A large bunch of celery typically yields 16 ounces of juice using a juicer.
-I recommend a masticating juicer which keeps the veggies at low temperatures to preserve vitamins and enzymes that can be destroyed by heat.
+A large bunch of celery typically yields 16 ounces of juice when using a juicer.
+I recommend a masticating juicer, which keeps the veggies at low temperatures to preserve the vitamins and enzymes that can be destroyed by heat.

-- If you don’t have a juicer, you can use a Vitamix (or another high-powered blender).
-See recipe below!
+If you don’t have a juicer, you can use a high-powered blender, like a Vitamix.
+See the recipe below!

 How To Make Celery Juice

 - High-speed blender

 - 1 head of organic celery